NTIA/scos-sensor/README.md

-`scos-sensor` is [NTIA/ITS] [Spectrum Monitoring] group's work-in-progress reference implementation of the [IEEE 802.22.3 Spectrum Characterization and Occupancy Sensing][scos-link] sensor and control plane.
+`scos-sensor` is [NTIA/ITS] [Spectrum Monitoring] group's work-in-progress reference implementation of the [IEEE 802.22.3 Spectrum Characterization and Occupancy Sensing][ieee-link] sensor and control plane.

 > _What?_